This ” My Honest Ibotta Review 2017″ is…. my honest review on Ibotta. This post contains affiliate links/ads. See disclosure policy.

 There are bonuses on top of rebates.
 Ibotta is the gift that keeps on giving.
 Ibotta has bonuses when you reach a certain level, when you buy specific products for a certain amount, etc. As of this writing (April 10), Ibotta has an April boost bonus, an Easter bonus, an April Level bonus, and others.
 That's truly potential free money on top of rebates.

 There is a temptation to buy other things.
+What are the dangers of Ibotta?
+Not a whole lot really.
 You may feel tempted to use Ibotta more especially when you see deals, discounts, and bonuses on top of rebates.
 This temptation can be more felt during holidays when Ibotta has a ton of products that you want to buy but not necessarily need to buy.

 I honestly love Ibotta.
 It's one of those apps that can help you save money.
 Ibotta is easy to use and is an app that you should have.
 Did I say that it's FREE?
 Just kidding.